The Magaldi Casting Cooler

 Compact footprint for installations with space constraints

-With the SuperMCC® conveyor, a third airflow enters the system through specially designed slots on the belt pans.
-Since cooling air not only flows around the castings but also passes under and through them, more of the casting surface area is exposed, resulting in a more effective cooling process.
+With the SuperMCC® conveyor, a third airflow (cross-flow) enters the system through specially designed slots on the belt pans.
+Since cooling air not only flows around the castings but also passes under and through them, more of the casting surface area is exposed, resulting in a more effective cooling process and minimizing the equipment’s footprint, which makes it a great solution in settings where space is limited.

 Integrated Supervision System (MISS®)